Google self driving car painted by artist Anna Vaught of Austin, TX

 In other words, when a car accident is caused by human error, the victim may pursue a claim based on the driver’s negligence.
 This is the basis for most auto accident claims that are filed today in Texas and elsewhere.

-However, if the car was on autopilot and essentially “driverless” at the time of a crash, the driver may not have been negligent.
+However, if the car was on autopilot and essentially “driverless” at the time of the crash, the driver may not have been negligent.
 Instead, the cause of the crash may have been a defect in the vehicle.
-It follows that liability would fall on the manufacturer of the vehicle.
+It follows that liability would fall on the vehicle’s manufacturer.

 How Will Self-Driving Cars Impact Insurance?

-If liability is to shift, an impact on insurance is sure to follow.
-The RAND study suggests that while a need for drivers to carry liability insurance will still exist, the coverage could change over time.
-Other types of insurance such as comprehensive coverage may actually become less expensive.
+If liability shifts, insurance will likely suffer.
+The RAND study suggests that while drivers will still need to carry liability insurance, coverage could change over time.
+Self-driving car owners might face new types of insurance policies, including product liability insurance for car manufacturers and specialized policies.
+Other types of insurance, such as comprehensive coverage, may actually become less expensive.

-As the federal government becomes more involved in the regulation of driverless cars, the other issue to consider will be how states hold on to their autonomy in regards to insurance laws.
+As the federal government becomes more involved in regulating driverless motor vehicles, another issue to consider will be how states maintain their autonomy regarding insurance laws.

-Another potential evolution in insurance – and perhaps the most confusing one to grasp – is the idea that robots should be treated like persons and insured liked persons.
+Another potential evolution in insurance – and perhaps the most confusing one to grasp – is the idea that a robot or autonomous system should be treated like a person and insured like a person.

 An article in The Atlantic suggests that “If we are dealing with robots like they are real people, the law should recognize that those interactions are like our interactions with real people.”